In Uganda, almost 1 in 3 children are stunted and more than half are anaemic, according to the country’s Demographic and Health Survey 2016.

 Through the EU-funded Development Initiative for Northern Uganda (DINU), UNICEF implements the Uganda Joint Nutrition Action programme, with the overall goal of contributing to improved nutrition outcomes of women and children by strengthening capacity for scaling up nutrition.

 The project is implemented at local government level to improve capacity of nutrition coordination in the health, agriculture, education, WaSH, and gender and social development sectors.

-The evaluation will be forward-looking, capturing lessons learnt and contributing to having those lessons communicated, shared and used by UNICEF, government institutions, partners, stakeholders and beneficiaries.
+The evaluation was forward-looking, capturing lessons learnt and contributing to having those lessons communicated, shared and used.

-The emphasis on lessons learned will provide evidence of what has worked and what could be improved as a guide for future programming.
+The emphasis on lessons learned provided evidence of what has worked and what could be improved as a guide for future programming.